wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 <br />

-Hello, I'm Wilson Mar [<a target="_blank" href="https://www.twitter.com/wilsonmar">@wilsonmar</a>], It was 2010 when, after years working on what came before Git, I knew Git will become essential for developers and testers.
+Hello, I'm Wilson Mar [<a target="_blank" href="https://www.twitter.com/wilsonmar">@wilsonmar</a>], It was 2010 when, after years of working on what came before Git, I knew Git would become essential for developers and testers.
-Since 2014, I have been holding live, full-day hands-on tutorials at conferences because skill with Git and Linux commands are pre-requsite to many IT jobs.
+Since 2014, I have been holding live, full-day hands-on tutorials at conferences because skill with Git and Linux commands are prerequisites to many IT jobs.

 Along the way, I devoured <a target="_blank" href="https://wilsonmar.github.io/git-github-videos/">every video and book</a> I could find on the subject and listed them in my blog.

-I'm also created tutorials on how to <a target="_blank" href="https://wilsonmar.github.io/git-config/">install Git clients</a> and hook it up to repositories in the cloud.
+I also created tutorials on how to <a target="_blank" href="https://wilsonmar.github.io/git-config/">install Git clients</a> and hook it up to repositories in the cloud.

 Throughout this course, we are on a hunt to answer these <strong>questions</strong> about working with code.